sakkelaaksonen/bavarts/README.md

 1. Push your code to the `main` branch
 2. GitHub Actions will automatically build and deploy to GitHub Pages
-3. Enable GitHub Pages in your repository settings:
-   - Go to Settings → Pages
-   - Source: "GitHub Actions"

-### Manual Deployment

-You can also trigger deployment manually:
-1. Go to Actions tab in your GitHub repository
-2. Select "Deploy to GitHub Pages" workflow
-3. Click "Run workflow"

-The site will be available at: `https://yourusername.github.io/bavarts-collection/`
+The site will be available at: `https://sakkelaaksonen.github.io/bavarts/`

 ### Project Structure